janiluuk/L4D2_DLR/README.md

 ### Engineer
 - Spawns ready-to-use upgrade packs
-- Two turret types with eight ammo options and improved AI
+- `!skill` opens a turret menu with two turret types and eight ammo options
 - Deploys protective shields and barricades doors/windows
 - Turrets notify nearby players, can be blown up by infected and are non-blocking
 - "Single turret mode" for old-school play